 Long-term care insurance (Pflegeversicherung)

-Like health insurance, this social security contribution is also mandatory and also based on a percentage of your income.
+Like health insurance, this social security contribution is also mandatory and based on a percentage of your income.
 In this case, you’d pay 2.55%.
 So in our example above, where you were making €52,200, you’d pay €635 per month for health insurance, plus an extra €110 for long-term care insurance.
 That’s a monthly contribution of roughly €745.

 In Germany, you also have the option of getting add-ons to your long term care insurance to make sure that you’re receiving the best possible care.
 You can compare your options online if you’d like.